lawsonlam07/Cipher-Tools/README.md

 ### Permutation Cipher Decoder
 > In progress!!!!!!

 A tool to decrypt transposition/permutation ciphers.
-It uses trigram analysis to find the key, to decrypt the ciphertext.
+It uses trigram analysis to find the key, which is then used to decrypt the ciphertext.